finom/rebloom/README.md

 }
 ```

-You may want to define your method with this type that allows to unbind it preserving the `this` context.
+You may want to define your method without `this` to unbind it preserving the context.

 ```ts
 type RemoveThis<F extends (this: any, ...args: any[]) => any> = F extends (this: infer T, ...args: infer A) => infer R ? (...args: A) => R : never;